adamstavely/friendly-dollop/backend/README.md

 - The backend uses in-memory storage for workflows (replace with database in production)
 - MCP tool definitions are cached for 5 minutes
 - Execution history is stored in memory (implement persistence for production)
+- LLM API keys should be set via environment variables for security
+- State checkpoints are limited to 100 per execution to prevent memory issues